Meet the Herefordshire Rural Hub team

 The Herefordshire Rural Hub team is made up of people who own or manage farm or rural businesses in the county.
 It means they understand the realities of rural life and business.

-Frances keeps the Hub’s administration in order and is the editor of the monthly newsletter.
-She combines this with farm administration work which gives her working knowledge of the issues the farmers encounter on a day to day basis.
+Fran keeps the Hub’s administration in order and and assists on various hub projects.
+She combines this with farm administration work which gives her working knowledge of the issues that farmers encounter on a day to day basis.

-She is a member of the National and local Herefordshire branch of the Institute of Agricultural Secretaries and Administrators; is a trustee of Close House Projects, a youth centre which helps young people in Herefordshire; and is an active member of Our Lady Queen of Martyrs RC Church in Hereford.
+She is a member of the National and local Herefordshire branch of the Institute of Agricultural Secretaries & Administrators and is an active member of Our Lady Queen of Martyrs RC Church in Hereford.

-In her spare time she enjoys dog walking, cooking, cryptic crosswords, and spending time with her family.
+In her spare time she enjoys walking, cooking, cryptic crosswords, and spending time with her family especially her grandchildren.